Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Methodological Framework: Protocol Futuring

-\paragraph{Foregrounding Second-Order Effects} A primary aim is to move beyond first-order effects (new technology X performs function Y") to examine second-order and longer-term effects (as X becomes widespread, it causes Z unintended outcome among society/environment, or actors respond with W adaptation).
-Second-order effects are explored not as deterministic predictions but as plausible dynamics grounded in what Edwards calls the “vast machine” of infrastructural interdependence \cite{edwards2003infrastructure}.
+\paragraph{Foregrounding Second-Order Effects} A primary aim is to move beyond first-order effects (``new technology X performs function Y'') to examine second-order and longer-term effects (as X becomes widespread, it causes Z unintended outcome among society/environment, or actors respond with W adaptation).
+Second-order effects are explored not as deterministic predictions but as plausible dynamics grounded in what \citet{edwards2003infrastructure} calls the "vast machine" of infrastructural interdependence.
 The method deliberately directs attention to what happens after a protocol's initial deployment and uptake—essentially, to consider the trajectory of a protocol through time (e.g., years, decades) and scale (from small pilot to global infrastructure).
 This exploration includes phenomena like protocol drift (implementations or uses diverging from original design over time), protocol jams (congestions or deadlocks in socio-technical systems caused by interacting protocols, similar to traffic jams), and protocol ossification (protocols becoming rigid and resistant to change as they entrench).
 For example, a Protocol Futuring about a future internet standard might explore how that standard initially improves security but later leads to a new form of digital lock-in or black market to circumvent its restrictions—outcomes beyond the protocol's immediate goal.
-By targeting these ripple effects, Protocol Futuring aligns with the ethos of "predicting the traffic jam, not just the car"~\cite{pohl1973}, using imaginative narrative as a foresight tool.
+By targeting these ripple effects, Protocol Futuring aligns with the ethos of \emph{``predicting the traffic jam, not just the car''}~\cite{Pohl1973}, using imaginative narrative as a foresight tool.
+It is worth noting that here, we treat drift, jam, and ossification not as predictions or diagnoses, but as interpretive hypotheses generated through speculative enactment.
+These dynamics function as candidate patterns that invite later empirical investigation rather than claims about inevitable outcomes.